 New Mountain Finance Corporation ("NMFC", the "Company", "we", "us" or "our") is a Delaware corporation that was originally incorporated on June 29, 2010 and completed its initial public offering ("IPO") on May 19, 2011.
 We are a closed-end, non-diversified management investment company that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 As such, we are obligated to comply with certain regulatory requirements.
 We have elected to be treated, and intend to comply with the requirements to continue to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 We are also registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-Since our IPO, and through December 31, 2019, we have raised approximately \$893.2 million in net proceeds from additional offerings of common stock.
+Since our IPO, and through December 31, 2020, we have raised approximately \$893.2 million in net proceeds from additional offerings of common stock.

-The Investment Adviser is a wholly-owned subsidiary of New Mountain Capital.
+New Mountain Finance Advisers BDC, L.L.C. (the "Investment Adviser") is a wholly-owned subsidiary of New Mountain Capital Group, L.P. (together with New Mountain Capital L.L.C. and its affiliates, "New Mountain Capital").
 New Mountain Capital is a firm with a track record of investing in the middle market.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity and credit investment vehicles.
 The Investment Adviser manages our day-to-day operations and provides us with investment advisory and management services.
 The Investment Adviser also manages other funds that may have investment mandates that are similar, in whole or in part, to ours.
 New Mountain Finance Administration, L.L.C. (the "Administrator"), a wholly-owned subsidiary of New Mountain Capital, provides the administrative services necessary to conduct our day-to-day operations.